duanegoodner/assembly-io/README.md

 If you are running Windows and would like test the program, you can download file `bin/main.exe` and then enter `./main` at the command prompt from the folder where you have saved the file.

+## Source code

+If you would like to modify and/or recompile the source code in `/src/main` but do not have experience with MASM, [this link](https://asmirvine.com/gettingStartedVS2019/index.htm) from the Irvine website contains instructions on how to set up a MASM development environment in Microsoft Visual Studio.